Easy Potty Training GET YOUR COPY NOW - Click here

 before you begin potty training your child

-To make Potty Training a smooth transition from diapers to potty chair it's important that you ask yourself a few questions to be better prepared.
+To make Potty Training a smooth transition from diapers to the potty chair, it's important that you ask yourself a few questions to be better prepared.

 1. Is your child ready?
 Most kids are ready to be potty trained long before their parents realize they are.
 They also are ready long before their parents are.
 Most kids can be potty trained at about 22 months old.
 You can know for sure by seeing if they wake up dry from naps and in the morning.